It’s common to compare data from two periods to understand how a company or the economy is doing over time.

 Let’s look at a few examples.

-Suppose the usual price of a luxury hotel room was $1000 per night as of February 2020.
+Suppose it usually costs $1000 to book a room at a luxury hotel in February 2020.
 But as the pandemic worsened in March 2020, fewer people were willing or able to travel and spend money.
 This impact forced the hotel to slash their prices in half, to $500 per night.

 Then one year later, consumers start to spend again, and the hotel increases its room rate to $900 per night.
 This rate represents a YoY difference of +80%!
 If you don't consider the pandemic's impact, you'd assume that the hotel was doing very well.
 But in fact, the increase is only extreme because we're comparing the hotel room price from March 2020 to March 2021.
 If you were to compare the price from February 2020 to March 2021, you'd see that it had only decreased by 10%.